-The following is a summary of the material information used to estimate the Mineral Resources as required by Listing rule 5.8.1 and JORC 2012 Reporting Guidelines.
+The following is a summary of the material information used to estimate the Mineral Resources as required by Listing Rule 5.8.1 and JORC 2012 Reporting Guidelines

-Deposit Parameters: The Tumas 3 uranium mineralisation is of the calcrete-type located within an extensive, mainly east-west trending, palaeochannel system.
+Deposit Parameters: The Tumas 1E uranium mineralisation is of the calcrete-type located within an extensive, mainly east-west trending, palaeochannel system.
 The uranium mineralisation occurs in association with calcium carbonate precipitations (calcrete) in sediment filled palaeovalleys.
 Uranium is the only economically extractable metal in this type of mineralisation, although vanadium production can be considered if the price for vanadium becomes high enough.
 Uranium minerals mainly include uranium vanadates.
 The geology of this type of mineralisation is well understood, having been explored over many years.
 The Langer Heinrich uranium mine, located 30km to the north-east, mines this type of deposit and has been in operation since 2007.

-The mineralisation domains used for the current extended MRE study were interpreted to capture continuous zones of mineralisation above a 100ppm eU_3O_8 cut off.
-The mineralisation included in this study has a strike length of approximately 15.7km and ranges in width between 400m to 1,700m, extending to a maximum depth of 45m along the main Tumas channel.
-Within this zone the largest area of detailed infill drilling extends for approximately 10km strike length and was the main focus of the MRE.
-Thicknesses vary from 1m to 18m.
-The mineralisation occurs in a reasonably continuous, seam-like horizon, occurring between depths of 2m to 25m and extends west beyond the infill drilled areas.
+The mineralisation domains used for the current extended MRE study were interpreted to capture continuous zones of mineralisation above a nominal 80ppm eU $3\text{O}8$ cut off.
+The mineralisation included in this study has a strike length of approximately 8.9km and ranges in width between 300m to 700m extending to a maximum depth of 20m along the main Tumas 1E channel.
+Within this zone the largest area of detailed infill drilling extends for approximately 6km strike length and was the main focus of the Indicated portion of the MRE.
+Thicknesses vary from 1m to 12m.
+The mineralisation occurs in a reasonably continuous, seam-like horizon, occurring between depths of 1m to 15m and extends east and north beyond the infill drilled area (see Figures 3, 4 and 5).

 Drilling on the project has mostly used RC methods.
-Drilling that formed the basis of the MRE included recently completed infill drilling as well as RMR drilling dating back to 2009 and amounted to 4,206 drill holes for a total of 95,118m.
-A number of drill holes were regional in nature and the subsequent dataset used for the final estimates was limited to 84,806 1m intervals.
-Drilling achieved recoveries of around 90%.
+Drilling that formed the basis of the MRE included the recently completed infill drilling as well as RMR drilling dating back to 2018 and amounted to 1,225 drill holes for a total of 13,929m.
+Drilling achieved recoveries of around

+90%.
 All drill chips were geologically logged, and their radioactivity was measured.
 All the data was added into a well-maintained database.

-The 2020 infill drilling of the previously 100m by 100m spaced holes was carried out along 50m spaced lines using 100m hole spacing, achieving a staggered overall spacing of approximately 70m x 70m.
-This was deemed sufficient for the determination of Indicated Mineral Resources.
+The 2021 infill drilling of the previously 400m by 100m spaced holes was carried out along 50m spaced lines using 100m hole spacing achieving a staggered overall spacing of approximately 70m x 70m, this was deemed sufficient for the determination of Indicated Mineral Resources (Figure 2).